Xilinx/Vitis-Tutorials/Hardware_Acceleration/Hardware-Acceleration.rst

    * - :doc:`Host Memory Access <./Feature_Tutorials/08-using-hostmem/README>`
      - This tutorial demonstrates how kernels can directly access buffers host memory directly.
 This capability requires a compatible platform.

+   * - :doc:`Using GT Kernels and Ethernet IPs on Alveo <./Feature_Tutorials/09-using-ethernet-on-alveo/README>`
+     - This tutorial demonstrates how to use networking GT kernels with generated Ethernet IPs and implement them on Alveo card with Vitis flow.